-The Surface Pro 6 and Surface Pro 7 are excellent choices for creatives.
-This is because they run Windows 10, which means you have access to all your favourite creative programs, such as Photoshop.
+The Surface Pro 6 and Surface Pro 7 run Windows 10, which means you have access to all your favourite creative programs.
 Both devices also have gorgeous touchscreens that can be used with styluses for quick drawing and note taking when on the go (for alternatives, see our ranking of the best tablets with a stylus).

 Surface Pro 6 vs 7: Display

 One of the reasons why it’s so important to compare the Surface Pro 7 to the older Surface Pro 6 is because they are so similar – something that will disappoint anyone who was hoping that the Surface Pro 7 would represent a big leap over its predecessor.